cresset-template/cresset/README.md

 BUILD_MODE=include                 # Whether to build PyTorch from source.
 ```

+6. Edit requirements in `reqs/apt-train.requirements.txt` and `reqs/pip-train.requirements.txt`.
+These contain project package dependencies.
+The `apt` requirements are designed to resemble an
+ordinary Python `requirements.txt` file.

-6. Run `make up` to start the service.
+7. Run `make up` to start the service.
 If `BUILD_MODE=include`, this may take a while.
 The `make` commands are defined in the `Makefile` and target the `full` service by default.
-Please read the `Makefile` for implementation details.
+Please read the `Makefile` for implementation details and usage.

-7. Run `make exec` to enter the interactive container environment.
+8. Run `make exec` to enter the interactive container environment.
 Then start coding.

 ## _Raison d'Être_